 Ranting doesn’t help

 Well…maybe it will make you feel better but it’s unlikely to get you an answer – especially as I’ve noticed people become less and less articulate as they get angrier!
-And, in the LinkedIn Forum, it’s often volunteers, official or otherwise, plus some entry-level LinkedIn employees who are trying their best to help you.
-And, if you need to vent about the new LinkedIn and what you think needs to be fixed/changed, there’s a place for that!
-Join others here and choose the “Suggest an improvement” tab where LinkedIn is collecting feedback (really!)
+And, in the LinkedIn Forum, it’s often volunteers, official or otherwise, plus some entry-level LinkedIn employees or an outsourced company who are trying their best to help you.
+And, if you need to vent about LinkedIn’s design or user interface and what you think needs to be fixed/changed, there’s no place for that anymore (there used to be) – sorry!